rrooggiieerr/xyscreens.py/README.md

 Where `<address>` is the six character hexadecimal (three bytes) address of the device.
-`<duration>` is the optional time in seconds to move the screen up or down, when given the process will wait untill the screen is up or down and show the progress.
+`<duration>` is the optional time in seconds to move the screen up or down, when given the process will wait until the screen is up or down and show the progress.

 For XY Screens devices the default address is `AAEEEE`, while for See Max devices the default address is `EEEEEE`.
 If you have reprogrammed the device address use the appropriate address.